Skilled Support for the Sacred Work of Birth

 Serving families planning a homebirth in the Kansas City Metro area.

 MATRIA: Holistic Midwifery offers prenatal, birth, and postpartum care that is personal, relationship-based, and grounded in steady clinical judgment.
-This approach honors birth as a natural physiological process while remaining prepared to respond wisely when needed.
-Families can expect continuity, a calm presence, and a blend of skilled assessment and hands-on support that creates space for both safety and thoughtful decision-making.
+Care is centered on continuity, presence, and thoughtful decision-making, honoring birth as a physiological process while remaining prepared to respond when needed.
+I tend to be a good fit for families who value connection, open communication, and a more personal, involved approach to care.

 Full Midwifery Care